Today in Tiloom we want to give you the best tips for the greenkeeper in summer.

 - Use of growth regulators such as Trinexapac-Ethyl.
 Studies on C3 varieties have shown increased resistance to drought after application, due to the fact that the deceleration in growth and the physiological processes they promote reduce the plant's water consumption demand.
 Similarly, studies at the University of Arkansas have shown similar behaviour for hybrid Bermuda tramlines with similar treatments (see below).Source: Brouwer.N.
 2014.
 University of Arkansas).

-- Improved irrigation uniformity.
+- Improving the irrigation uniformity.
 This is improved by calibrating the irrigation system, taking into account sprinkler location, rainfall, static and dynamic pressures, pumping, etc. Irrigation uniformities of around 50 - 75% are common.
-The higher the uniformity, the less water deficit problems.
-Today POGO offers the best tool on the market for your study.
+The higher the uniformity, the lower the water deficit problems.
+Nowadays POGO offers the best tool on the market for your study.

 - Syringes o refreshment wateringThe application of water to the leaf tissue to reduce the temperature at specific times.
 It should not be an irrigation action per se, which should be carried out at night to replace water lost through evapotranspiration..